idena-network/idena-docs/docs/developer/node/idena-sdk-as.md

 }
 ```

-If you need to get the transformed code for debugging purposes, then add the following line to the very beginning of the transformed file:
+If you need to get the transformed code for debugging purposes, then add the following line to the very beginning of the source file:

 ```js
 //@idenafile out